 Get medical help for your migraines, here at North Tex MedCare Clinic and Urgent Care.
 Our team can help treat a current migraine or help you to determine what is causing them and build a treatment plan.
-Call us today or visit us online to book an appointment.
-We have convenient locations to serve you in Fort Worth TX, San Antonio TX, and Addison TX.
+Contact us today or visit us online to book an appointment.
+We have convenient locations to serve you in Allen TX, Fort Worth TX, San Antonio TX, and Addison TX.

 A migraine is one of many different types of headaches that people can experience.

 It can be hard to tell the difference from one type of headache to another, and depending on the person, they can experience migraines with a variety of symptoms.
 Migraine sufferers will know the difference between a migraine and a headache as the symptoms and pain are more severe.